History and Purpose of “Repentance”

 Boys Need Heroes

-A focused anti- gun violence display may thus be seen as an investment toward the future safety of a Megachurch.
-If a shooting someday occurs, at least the possibility of it coming from one of it’s own may be greatly reduced.
-Such a preemptive initiative could be the surest way to hold back gun violence: transform troubled, angry youths into a disciples of the Prince of Peace.
+A focused evangelistic/ anti-gun violence display may thus be seen as an investment toward the future safety of a Megachurch.
+If a shooting occurs, at least the possibility of it coming from one of its own may be greatly reduced.
+Such a preemptive initiative could be the best approach toward quelling tendencies toward gun violence and transforming troubled, angry boys into disciples of the Prince of Peace.

 Gallery